OWASP/ASVS/5.0/en/0x13-V5-Validation-Sanitization-Encoding.md

 ## V5.1 Input Validation

-Everything the application uses or processes must be handled as user input, including HTML form fields, REST requests, URL parameters, HTTP headers, cookies, files on disk, databases, external APIs, etc.
+Everything the application uses or processes must be handled as user input, including HTML form fields, REST requests, URL parameters, HTTP header fields, cookies, files on disk, databases, external APIs, etc.

 Properly implemented input validation controls, using positive allowlists and strong data typing, provide an important enforcement of business logic controls or functional expectations around the type of data that the app expects to receive.
 Business logic controls could be that a particular input should be a number which is less than 100.
 Functional expectations might be that a certain number should be below a certain threshold as the number governs how many times a particular loop should take place and a high number could lead to excessive processing and a potential denial of servie condition.